Fixed Price EPC’s – only £59

 How Long Does An EPC Last For?

-The EPC is lodged on a government register.
+The EPC certificates are lodged on a government register.
 The energy performance certificate last for 10 years.
 After the period of 10 years, the certificate will still stay on the register but will show as being expired.

 Can You Fail An EPC?

 Technically you can’t really fail an EPC, as the report simply shows the energy performance rating of the property.
 However, certain organisations may require the EPC to have a minimum rating for their own internal purposes.
 Here are some examples:

 Rental: to legally rent a property the property must be at least an E on the epc rating.

-Lenders: many lenders are starting to demand that the EPC shows an E rating also.
-In some cases if it doesn’t reach an E, then further restrictions may be put on the lender, such as holding back an amount until the minimum standard is reached.
+Lenders: many lenders are starting to demand that the EPC certificates show an E rating.
+In some cases if it doesn’t reach an E, then further restrictions may be put on by the lender, such as holding back an amount until the minimum standard is reached.

 On the other side of the coin, under the Local Authority Green Homes Grants Scheme, grant funding would only be available to properties that are an E, F, or G epc rating.
 These are the properties that are more costly to run and would benefit most from energy efficiency improvements.